michaelbrawn/homebridge-deebot-wiki/How-to-remove-an-accessory-from-the-cache.md

 If the above option isn't available or you use HOOBS you can use the `ignoredDevices` configuration option.

+1. Open the plugin "Configuration" (HOOBS) or "Settings" (Homebridge UI) screen
-1. Add the Device ID to the "Ignored Devices" settings entry
+2. Add the Device ID to the "Ignored Devices" settings entry
-2. Click "Save Changes"
+3. Click "Save Changes"
-3. Restart Homebridge (HOOBS should automatically restart)
+4. Restart Homebridge (HOOBS should automatically restart)
-3. If you watch the logs during the restart, you should see a message that says something like:
+5. If you watch the logs during the restart, you should see a message that says something like:

 ```13/01/2021, 06:52:20 [plugin] [Device] has been removed from Homebridge.```

-4. Once it has been removed, you should return to the Configuration and remove the Device ID from the "Ignored Devices"
+6. Once it has been removed, you should return to the configuration and remove the Device ID from the "Ignored Devices"
-5. Click "Save Changes"
+7. Click "Save Changes"
-6. Restart Homebridge again (HOOBS should automatically restart)
+8. Restart Homebridge again (HOOBS should automatically restart)
-7. The accessory should be re-added by the plugin (you can verify this through the logs)
+9. The accessory should be re-added by the plugin (you can verify this through the logs)